FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-02.md

    The value has been chosen based on limited experimentation to date.
    More experimentation needed to arrive to clearer guidelines.
 8. **timeout** - Limit for the overall search duration (for one search).
-   If MLRsearch oversteps this limit, it immediatelly declares the test failed, to avoid wasting even more time on a misbehaving SUT.
+   If MLRsearch oversteps this limit, it immediately declares the test failed, to avoid wasting even more time on a misbehaving SUT.
    Value: 600.0 (seconds).
 9. **expansion_coefficient** - Width multiplier for external search.